Fiscal Deficit Meaning

 - Increased Economic Growth: When a government resorts to borrowing to tackle fiscal deficit it is believed that it shall be channeled to productive purposes like that of infrastructural projects.
 This, in turn, would lead to the employment of more labor workforce and since more money now flows into the economy there will be the acceleration of economic growth

-- Private Sector Stimulation: A higher deficit may go on to bring about a positive fiscal multiplier which can go on to stimulate private sector investment.
+- Private Sector Stimulation: A higher deficit may go on to bring about a positive fiscal multiplier that can go on to stimulate private sector investment.
 Certain spending by the government will lead to an increased fiscal multiplier, which is nothing but the ratio of a country’s additional income to the initial boost in spending that had initially lead to the extra income

 - Prudent Control: Whenever there is a deficit, a government may think twice before committing or making any sort of unnecessary investments.
 Higher interest rates may force them to think of various plans to pay back the debt as soon as possible.
 Thus a government will exercise efficient and prudent control over its spending when it is in the burden of debt

-- Supports Keynesian View and helps During the Recession: The Keynesian school of economics considers fiscal deficit to have a positive impact as fiscal deficit which is tackled by the government by resorting to borrowing is used to channel the same towards productive purposes which may generate further jobs and thus help the economy come out of a recession
+- Supports Keynesian View and helps During the Recession: The Keynesian economics considers fiscal deficit to have a positive impact as fiscal deficit which is tackled by the government by resorting to borrowing is used to channel the same towards productive purposes which may generate further jobs and thus help the economy come out of a recession

 - Inflation: The government may sometimes go on to print currency to tackle the problem of fiscal deficit.
 This supply of extra currency in the economy may lead to inflation and may also devalue the currency

-- Debt Trap: Government will go on to tackle the fiscal deficit by resorting to borrowing, both from internal and external resources.
+- Debt Trap: The government will go on to tackle the fiscal deficit by resorting to borrowing, both from internal and external resources.
 The governments will have to repay the borrowings along with interest.
 This may go to eat on its revenues and then lead to a revenue deficit.
 By continuously borrowing, the government may go on to increase the revenue deficit, which in turn will lead to fiscal deficit, leading to a vicious debt trap for the government of the country

 - Rising Costs: One possible manner of facing the deficit is to increase the taxes.
 Prices would go on rising at a significant level thereby leading to inflation.
 Standard of living may soon go on to drop down because of increasing costs